siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 In ordinary use, numbers are densities.
 They are visible values instantiated in what we handle: things counted, amounts measured, values assigned, distances crossed, times waited, balances owed or received.
-The square-form says that the handled number is the visible density; the lower-case symbol names the inner state behind that density.
+The square-form says that the handled number is the visible density; the lower-case symbol names the inner magnitude behind that density.

 This is not a trick of notation.
 Every positive number can be seen as a square, and this way of seeing separates two layers: